General Account on Mycoplasma

 Symptoms of Mycoplasmal Plant Diseases

-(i) Plant associated with mycoplasma are infected in the sieve tubes of the plants causes upsetting the hormonal balance resulting in witches broom growth (all the axillary buds grows and convert into bunch).
+- Plant associated with mycoplasma are infected in the sieve tubes of the plants causes upsetting the hormonal balance resulting in witches broom growth (all the axillary buds grow and convert into a bunch).

-(ii) In some cases flower leaf assume the shape of foliage leaves (phyllody) and various intermediate stage between flowers and leafy sprouts can be found (antholysis).
-In many cases no anthocyanin are formed in petal.
+- In some cases, flower leaves assume the shape of foliage leaves (phyllody) and various intermediate stages between flowers and leafy sprouts can be found (antholysis).
+In many cases, no anthocyanin is formed in petals.

-(iii) Degenerative processes in the sieve tubes of infected plant causes plant stunting, wilting or leaf yellowing and reduction of leaf size.
+- Degenerative processes in the sieve tubes of the infected plant cause plant stunting, wilting or leaf yellowing, and reduction of leaf size.

-(iv) Colour breaking in the calyx portion of infected flower causes greening of all flower parts (virescence) and transferred into green leaf like structure (Phyllody).
+- Color breaking in the calyx portion of the infected flowers causes greening of all flower parts (virescence) and is transferred into the green leaf-like structure (Phyllody).

-(vi) Excessive callose formation and cell necrosis occurs in the sieve tubes of infected plant which can be visible under a fluorescence microscope after staining with aniline blue (serves as indirect indication for the presence of mycoplasma).
+- Excessive callose formation and cell necrosis occur in the sieve tubes of the infected plants which can be visible under a fluorescence microscope after staining with aniline blue (serves as an indirect indication for the presence of mycoplasma).

 Transmission of Disease

-(i) Plant mycoplasmas are known to be transmitted by certain insect vectors (leaf hopper) of cicadellidae and psyllidae.
-Once mycoplasma invade the insects salivary glands the vectors can transmit these organisms with the help of their saliva to healthy plants.
+- Plant mycoplasmas are known to be transmitted by certain insect vectors (leafhopper) of Cicadellidae and Psyllidae.
+Once mycoplasma invades the insect’s salivary glands the vectors can transmit these organisms with the help of their saliva to healthy plants.

-(ii) By grafting, mycoplasma can be transferred to healthy plant.
+- By grafting, mycoplasma can be transferred to a healthy plant.

-(iv) An aphid named Acyrthosiphon pisum transmit mycoplasma in Pisum sativum.
+- An aphid named Acyrthosiphon Pisum transmits mycoplasma in Pisum sativum.

 Mycoplasmal Human Diseases

-(i) Mycoplasma pneumoniae causes the disease primary atypical pneumonia (PAP) in the mouth, pharynx and genitourinary tract.
+- Mycoplasma pneumonia causes the disease of primary atypical pneumonia (PAP) in the mouth, pharynx, and genitourinary tract.

-(ii) Ureaplasma ueralyticum have been found in women experiencing repeated or habitual reproduction failure.
+- Ureaplasma ueralyticum has been found in women experiencing repeated or habitual reproduction failure.

-(iii) Two species of mycoplasma viz.
-M. hominis and M. fermentants has been found responsible for infertility in men.
+- Two species of mycoplasma viz.
+M. hominins and M. fermentants have been found responsible for infertility in men.

-(v) Mycoplasma have also been found in cases of arthritis and inflammation of the middle ear.
+- Mycoplasma has also been found in cases of arthritis and inflammation of the middle ear.

 Mycoplasmal Animal Diseases:

-(i) Inflammation of genitals in animals is caused by Mycoplasma bovigenitalillm.
+- Inflammation of genitals in animals is caused by Mycoplasma genitalium.

-L- form was isolated by Kleinberger Nobel in 1935.
+- L- form was isolated by Kleinberger Nobel in 1935.
 The cells were called L- forms after Lister Institute in London where they were isolated.
-L-forms are spheroplast like structure lacking cell wall.
+L-forms are spheroplast structures lacking cell walls.

-These naked protoplast can also be isolated from Salmonella, E. coli and Proteus (both Gram positive and Gram negative) as well as from other bacteria by cultivation on serum agar with penicillin (100μg/ ml) in laboratory conditions.
+- This naked protoplast can also be isolated from Salmonella, E. coli, and Proteus (both Gram-positive and Gram-negative) as well as from other bacteria by cultivation on serum agar with penicillin (100μg/ ml) in laboratory conditions.

-They produce fried egg type colonies which resemble those of mycoplasma species.
+- They produce fried egg-type colonies which resemble those of mycoplasma species.
 Two types of L-forms have been isolated.
-The L-form colonies can be lifted and cultured at higher concentration of penicillin as at lower concentrations the L-forms revert to normal bacterial cells with walls.
+The L-form colonies can be lifted and cultured at higher concentrations of penicillin as at lower concentrations the L-forms revert to normal bacterial cells with walls.

-The L-forms do not multiply by binary fission.
-They increase in size (upto 50 μm) and than form large number of small (0.1-0.31μm) units called elementary corpuscles by fission or budding.
+- The L-forms do not multiply by binary fission.
+They increase in size (up to 50 μm) and then form a large number of small (0.1-0.31μm) units called elementary corpuscles by fission or budding.

-These similarities suggest that in nature, mycoplasma might have originated from L-forms by loss of the capacity of reversion to normal cells.
-Thus L-forms are closest to mycoplasma, could be thought of as their proginator.
+- These similarities suggest that in nature, mycoplasma might have originated from L-forms by loss of the capacity of reversion to normal cells.
+Thus L-forms are closest to mycoplasma, could be thought of as their progenitor.